Overproduction of solar energy: Government plans to cut compensation for large photovoltaic operators – Image: Xpert.Digital

-This market mechanism means that producers of solar power still receive a government-guaranteed minimum remuneration, even if the market price for the electricity falls.
-The federal government must compensate for this difference, which is financed through the Renewable Energy Sources Act (EEG).
-In 2023, renewable energy subsidies were estimated to reach 20 billion euros and could fall to around 18 billion euros by 2025.
-In order to counteract this financial burden, the Ministry of Economic Affairs' new draft law proposes to lower the threshold above which solar power producers have to market their electricity directly without a state-determined feed-in tariff.
+This market mechanism ensures that solar power producers still receive a government-guaranteed minimum feed-in tariff, even if the market price for electricity falls.
+The German government must compensate for this difference, which is financed through the Renewable Energy Sources Act (EEG).
+In 2023, subsidies for renewable energies reached an estimated €20 billion and could fall to around €18 billion by 2025.
+To counteract this financial burden, the new draft legislation from the Ministry of Economic Affairs proposes lowering the threshold at which solar power producers must market their electricity directly without a government-guaranteed feed-in tariff.

 🔧📉⚡ Gradual adjustments to the feed-in tariff for PV systems

-🌞📉🔍 Solar industry reactions and impact on the market
+🌞📉🔍 Solar industry reactions and market impact

 ⚙️📈🔗 Advantages and challenges of direct marketing